kiranpurohit/Hierarchical_Filter_Pruning/README.md

 ## A Greedy Hierarchical Approach to Whole-Network Filter-Pruning in CNNs

-This repository contains the implementation details of "A Greedy Hierarchical Approach to Whole-Network Filter-Pruning in CNNs" accepted in TMLR 2024. https://openreview.net/forum?id=WzHuebRSgQ
+This repository contains the implementation details of the paper "A Greedy Hierarchical Approach to Whole-Network Filter-Pruning in CNNs" accepted in TMLR 2024. https://openreview.net/forum?id=WzHuebRSgQ